-Wednesday 30 November 2016
+Wednesday, 30 November 2016

 Navigation fail!

 As a trained Duke of Edinburgh leader I pride myself on being able to navigate fairly well.
 Today however I was rather embarrassed to find myself thoroughly lost very near to home.
-I had gone for a very pleasant coffee after work to my friend Catherine's.
+I had gone for a very pleasant coffee after work to Catherine's.
 Having walked there from school using the most direct way, I decided to take a slightly circuitous route back to make the walk more interesting.
-This involved walking a route that I would normally drive, so I was taken by surprise when the pavement ended abruptly, leaving me trudging across some grass.
+This involved walking a route at Cathkin that I would normally drive, so I was taken by surprise when the pavement ended abruptly, leaving me trudging across some grass.
 Not at all daunted, I spotted an underpass which took me under the dual carriageway and onto a path towards my destination.
 I then walked up to join the road, and to my surprise I found myself walking back along the road from whence I had just come.
 No matter, I attempted to reverse the route - only to find myself at the edge of a small housing estate overlooking the school.
 I could see my car tantalisingly close by.
 So I found myself gingerly climbing down a muddy path in the dark to reach the car park.
 Thank goodness there was nobody around to see my undignified progress!

-Sunday 27 November 2016
+Sunday, 27 November 2016

 Weekend thoughts